Water, sanitation and hygiene

 -

-As Syria faces third year of drought, farmers are adapting their methods to keep food on the table
+Read moreThis World Environment Day, CARE explores how farmers in Syria are adapting their methods to keep food on the table for families across the country.

 -